How To Prepare For Simultaneous Closings In Real Estate

 If you are buying a home and selling a home at the same time, then your ultimate objective is likely to have a simultaneous closing which allows for you to avoid the dreaded double move.

-Simultaneous closings in real estate require thorough planning and a bit of luck, but the benefits you gain include the saving of money as well as a huge reduction of work.
+Simultaneous closings require thorough planning and a bit of luck, but the benefits you gain include more money in your pocket and far less work.

 Without the ability to close on one home and immediately buy the next, your move will include a temporary stop.
 At a minimum, this means you will have the following considerations that would not be found had you performed a simultaneous closing: